DicomImport

 Purpose

-After importing from a specified directory or a list of files, all volumes will be displayed in a tree structure containing patients, studies and volumes.
+After importing from a specified directory or a list of files, all volumes will be displayed in a tree structure containing patients, studies, and volumes.

-Settings for volume creation and the Dicom Processor Library (DPL) can be defined in the Configuration dialog.
-The DPL settings can be configured manually or via loading predefined-files.
+Settings for volume creation and the DPL can be defined in the Configuration dialog.
+The DPL settings can be configured manually or by loading predefined files.

 Usage

-Choose between the two different input modes, from a directory of a list of files with the switch Input Mode.
-Either specify the directory via the Source Directory or set a list of full qualified file names Files.
+Choose between the two different input modes: from a directory or a list of files with the switch Input Mode.

-• Select any composed volume by clicking on it.
+Select any composed volume by clicking on it.
 The selected volume is made available at output0.

 Note:After the import, the imported DICOM files are still needed for the image data in the image output, which will be read on demand.
 Under Windows, they will be locked and cannot be moved away until the import is cleared.